 In Westpac NZ’s September 2019 Gender Pay Report, the company voluntarily disclosed its gender pay gap and announced commitments towards closing it.

-“While we are paying men and women equally for the work they do, and across each layer of the organisation,” Westpac NZ Chief Executive David McLean said in the press release, “women and men are unevenly spread across our company, with more men working in higher paid areas and women dominating lower paid parts of the bank.”
+“While we are paying men and women equally for the work they do, and across each layer of the organisation,” Westpac NZ Chief Executive David McLean said, “women and men are unevenly spread across our company, with more men working in higher paid areas and women dominating lower paid parts of the bank.”

 “We have done a huge amount of work in this area… but we clearly have much more work to do.”